svkatielee/OpenCPN-repo/README.md

-This is a repository for debian packages for installing OpenCPN Chart plotting software on the Orange Pi PC or equivalent Allwinner H3 ARM SoC based Development boards.
+This is a repository for Debian or Ubuntu style packages for installing OpenCPN Chart plotting software on arm SBCs running Armbian such as the Orange Pi PC or equivalent Allwinner H3 ARM SoC based Development boards.

 The selected OS is **armbian**, Linux for ARM development boards, from (http://www.armbian.com).

 **!!
 UPDATE !!!**  Feb 20, 2018

-I added update package:
+I added update package compiled in armbian 5.38 Ubuntu 16.04 :
  * opencpn_4.8.2-1_min_armhf.deb
    * min = no DOCs, no tcdata, maps=CRUDE
  * opencpn_4.8.2_armhf.def